aaronlafitte/Proj2IntelSysAaronLafitte/README.md

 The purpose of this project was to create an object classifer which could run in real time.
-I understand the setup for this is rather difficult and requires a power GPU to run reasonably, so I have added unit tests that will simply classify images that I have provided.
+I understand the setup for this is rather difficult and requires a powerful GPU to run reasonably, so I have added unit tests that will simply classify images that I have provided.
 To demonstrate that I am able to detect objects in real time, I have uploaded a screen recording of my roomate's pc doing the object detection with a webcam and a GTX 1070 graphics card.
 I used my